wuyinjun-1993/DGM2/readme.md

 ## Instructions on how to use the code to do the forecasting tasks on the USHCN, KDD_CUP and MIMIC-III dataset:
-1. preprocessing the data for forecasting with the following commands in the terminal:
+1. Normalize and partition the dataset for forecasting with the following commands in the terminal (since the raw dataset is very large, here we only provide the dataset after the preprocess step):

 To generate data for forecasting on USHCN dataset: